kkaushik03/shared-memory-messaging/README.md

 - Shows setup, usage, and cleanup of IPC resources in a Linux environment.

 ## Usage Instructions
+**If running application on Mac or Linux, should automatically be ran on the terminal, otherwise if using Windows it may require the additional download of Windows subsystem for Linux to run properly!**

 1. Compile the sender and receiver programs.
 2. Run the receiver program to start listening in on incoming file data.
 3. Run the sender program with the file you want to send as an argument.